weijithw2022/QuakeNetNZ/src/train.md

 2. Binary Classification instead of Multi-class segmentation.
 3. Test the model's performance according to the threshold.

-The things you might want to try it out,
+The things you might want to try it out @danukaravishan,

+1. Add two FC layers(one hidden FC), uncomment necessary code in lastconv1x1 class